30 best technical skills for your resume in 2019. What tech skills do employers want to see on resumes today? This list can get you get hired faster.

 And you should.

 But what resume leadership skills does this employer want?
 Training?
 Coaching?
 Persuasion?
 Winning employee engagement for key programs?
-Prove them.

 Job ad says: negotiating, training, Lean, value stream mapping.